dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

   ```
 > Note: Record this application ID; it will be referred to as APP_ID.

-10. Configure Role Mapping in the PowerFlex Keycloak (OIDC Service Provider)
+10. Configure Role Mapping in the PowerFlex Embedded Keycloak

-This step configures role mapping between Azure/Keycloak and PowerFlex roles within the PowerFlex Realm inside Keycloak (the internal identity provider embedded in PowerFlex).
+This step configures role mapping between Azure/Keycloak/Okta and PowerFlex roles within the PowerFlex Realm inside Keycloak (the internal identity provider embedded in PowerFlex).
 This mapping ensures that when a token exchange occurs, CIAM and Keycloak assign the correct PowerFlex roles (e.g., SuperUser, Monitor, Administrator) to the authenticated user.

 Although CIAM handles identity federation and token exchange, PowerFlex REST APIs rely on Keycloak role mappings for authorization.